TerraFusion/basicFusion/util/TerraGen/readme.md

 3. The user has properly compiled the BasicFusion code:
     - Compile `HDF4 4.2.13` and `HDF5 1.8.16` from source.
 Blue Waters system HDF *cannot* be used!
 These may be compiled with system zlib, libjpeg, and szip libraries.
     - Once the HDF libraries have been compiled, the Basic Fusion code must be compiled using gcc (NOT cc as recommended by Blue Waters documentation), linking your user-level HDF libraries.
 All HDF environment modules *must* be unloaded before attempting to compile the code.
 4. The user has gained proper authority from the NCSA to use the `#PBS -l flags=commtransparent` PBS directive.
-This flag directs the PBS scheduler to disperse the MPI compute nodes across the system instead of attempting to group the nodes in a tight geometry.
-This is done to prevent network congestion of the system due to the IO intensive nature of the workflow.
+Please [sbumit a ticket](https://bluewaters.ncsa.illinois.edu/contact-us) to the NCSA to gain access to this directive.
 5. The user has logged into the Globus Python CLI and activated both the Blue Waters and the Nearline Globus endpoints.
-This can be done by executing and completing the following terminal commands in sequence:
+This can be done by executing and completing the following terminal commands:

     ```
     source activateBF
     globus login
-    globus endpoint activate [BW ENDPOINT ID]
+    globus endpoint activate $GLOBUS_BW
-    globus endpoint activate [NEARLINE ENDPOINT ID]
+    globus endpoint activate $GLOBUS_NL
     ```

-    The configureEnv.sh script exports the BW and Nearline endpoint IDs into the environment variables `GLOBUS_BW` and `GLOBUS_NL`.
-These values can thus be accessed by: `$GLOBUS_BW` and `$GLOBUS_NL`.
+    The configureEnv.sh script exports the BlueWater and Nearline endpoint IDs into the environment variables `GLOBUS_BW` and `GLOBUS_NL`.

 If these assumptions are met, the user has a fair chance at successful granule generation.
 To execute submitWorkflow.py: